What If Improving Your SEO & Search Ranking Was Simple?

-I focus as much on SEO as I do social media for a very simple reason – the big picture.
+I focus as much on SEO as I do social media for a simple reason – the big picture.
 One goal of your social media marketing strategy should be focused on driving website traffic.
 Your website is your best source for lead generation and most likely sales point.

-Social media has an amazing ability to drive traffic directly through content and indirectly, by way of improved SEO and search rankings, through social networking.
+Social media has an incredible ability to drive traffic directly through content and indirectly, by way of improved SEO and search rankings, through social networking.
 Developing an overall blueprint to accomplish your goals requires both be tightly integrated.
 Social media and SEO go hand in hand.

 The nice approach towards SEO, in my opinion, the main pillars of SEO are on page optimization, you can rank on Google even without backlinks or any other references, the only thing is to need to write quality content with proper usage of keywords (best choose long tail keywords), thanks for sharing.

 Thank you Subin.
 I definitely agree that the critical piece is quality content which is well written and easy to read.